Towards a proof of the Classical Schottky Uniformization Conjecture: Abstract

 \section{Abstract}

-As a consequence of Koebe's retrosection theorem, every closed Riemann surface of genus $g \geq 2$ is uniformized by a Schottky group.
-Marden observed that there are Schottky groups which are not classical ones, that is, they cannot be defined by a suitable collection of circles.
-This opened the question to if every closed Riemann surface can be uniformized by a classical Schottky group.
-Recently, Hou has observed this question has an affirmative answer by first noting that every closed Riemann surface can be uniformized by a Schottky group with limit set of Hausdorff dimension $<1$ and then by proving that such a Schottky group is necessarily a classical one.
-In this paper, we provide another argument, based on the density of Belyi curves on the the moduli space ${\mathcal M}_{g}$ and the fact that the locus ${\mathcal M}_{g}^{cs} \subset {\mathcal M}_{g}$ of those Riemann surfaces uniformized by classical Schottky groups is a non-empty open set.
-We show that every Belyi curve can be uniformized by a classical Schottky group, so ${\mathcal M}_{g}^{cs}={\mathcal M}_{g}$.
+By Koebe's retrosection theorem, every closed Riemann surface of genus $g \geq 2$ is uniformized by a Schottky group.
+Marden observed that there are Schottky groups that are not classical ones, that is, they cannot be defined by a suitable collection of circles.
+This opened the question of whether every closed Riemann surface can be uniformized by a classical Schottky group.
+In this paper, we observe that every Belyi curve can be uniformized by a classical Schottky group.
+Since Belyi curves form a dense locus in the moduli space ${\mathcal M}_{g}$ and the locus ${\mathcal M}_{g}^{cs} \subset {\mathcal M}_{g}$ of those Riemann surfaces uniformized by classical Schottky groups is a non-empty open set, this ensures that ${\mathcal M}_{g}^{cs}$ is open and dense in ${\mathcal M}_{g}$.